rahmatnazali/pimage/README.md

 This is a copy-move forgery detection script on digital images using Python Language.

-Note: this readme files are template that not yet been edited.
+NOTE: this readme files are just a template and not yet final.
+Due to busy schedule it is hard for me to finalize this now, please ignore this description and go straight to the code.

 ## Getting Started